mgohashi/mgohashi.github.io/_posts/2020-04-18-setup-a-cloud-native-quarkus-app-in-knative.md

 EOF
 ```

-You can validation the installation by running the following command and see all the operator's pods running.
+You can validate the installation by running the following command and see all the operator's pods running.

 ```shell
 $ kubectl get pods -n knative-serving